pjsacchet/Win-Detours/README.md

 - https://github.com/microsoft/detours/wiki/Reference

 # TODO:
-- Add functionality for possibly injecting into an already running process
 - Make builds easier by automating a lot of the detours steps for the user (build steps in Visual Studio)